unrndm/DataAnalysis/README.md

 # Data Analysis

-repo for storing artifacts and sollutions during course "Data Analysis" in magistrate of HSE during 2023-2024
+artifacts and sollutions of homework for course "Data Analysis" in Magistrate of HSE during 2023-2024

 Made with @APAlekseeva